marinimau/PathFinder---Platform-3D-and-Shooter-game/README.md

 ## Warning

 Many assets used in this project, for lack of space, are not in the repository.
+If you play new campain the first level is a training level without assets.

 ## Installation